 Debbie + Graeme's Condo Remodel

-Condo Renovation in Portland
+Condo Renovation in Portland, OR

 Having recently relocated from Hong Kong, Debbie + Graeme found a penthouse apartment with spectacular waterfront views in her native Portland.
 But the condo required a major renovation to make it right for them.
 A blend of Asian and western influences, thoughtful space planning, and attention to detail result in a home that expresses the couple's tastes, prioritizes careful display of their many treasures, and celebrates the condo's extraordinary views.